 Act as Chair of the Board of Directors, the Executive Committee, and at all meetings of the Membership of the Association;

 Exercise general supervision of the Association in accordance with policies determined by the Board;

+Represent the Association with the OFA or provincial governing body, and Football Canada.

+11.3.a.5 Participate in all investigations of the Player, Parent or Coach code of conduct.
+Coach investigations are led by the Director of Coaching & Player Development.

 Be a member of all committees and sub-committees of the Association.